geckosio/geckos.io/README.md

 To help developing geckos.io, install this repository via **`npm install`**.
 Test it with **`npm test`**.
 Then start the development server with **`npm run dev`**.

+## Automated Tests

+We do run automated tests for Node.js
+8, 10, 11 and 12 using Docker on Jenkins on localhost with the Dockerfiles in [./dockerfiles](dockerfiles) using [this Jenkins setup](https://github.com/yandeu/jenkins-puppeteer-docker).

 ## License

 The BSD 3-Clause License (BSD-3-Clause) 2019 - [Yannick Deubel](https://github.com/yandeu).
 Please have a look at the [LICENSE](LICENSE) for more details.